Turn Plain Passengers into Plane Promoters in Just 3 Steps

-Step 2 – Improving the CX is a Joint, Company-Wide Effort
+Step 2 – Improving the Customer Experince is a Joint, Company-Wide Effort

 Making information readily available to more and more employees is a nerve-wracking process, but it’s also a necessary one.
 Improving the customer experience is a company-wide effort.
 Customer feedback shouldn’t be regarded as privileged information, but much rather used as a source for employee motivation in the entire company.
 Many airlines are still missing the point – the perceived damages that could occur due to the adoption of a comprehensive CEM solution are nothing compared to the damage unnerved passengers can inflict on a brand if they feel unheard.

 Step 3 – Turning “Passenger Handling” into “Guest Experience Management”

 Contrary to popular belief, the mere act of collecting and exchanging customer data isn’t the point of enterprise feedback management.
 The customer experience can only truly be improved when customer feedback is correctly processed and listened to.
 Simply put: the airline industry needs to start prioritizing and reacting more swiftly to customer inquiries and feedback.

 Customers no longer have the status of just another number.
 They have feelings, emotions, ideas, and memories – all of which they openly discuss with their friends, family, and acquaintances.
 More importantly, due to the growing power of social networks and review sites, their opinions have a much more influential impact and a wider reach than ever before.